allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

         response shouldBe OrdersDto(listOf(OrderDto("7952a9ab-503c-4483-beca-32d081cc2446")))
 }
 ```
-An essential part of the test for the happy path is verification of the contract between the client and the supplier.
+An essential part of the test for the “happy path“ is verification of the contract between the client and the supplier.
 The ```ordersPlacedBySomeCustomer``` method returns a sample response guaranteed by the supplier (Order Management Service).
 On the client side, in the assertion section, we check if this message has been correctly deserialized into a response object.
 Instead of comparing individual fields with the expected value, I highly recommend comparing entire objects (returned and expected).